julien-qihuiyu/mower-kata/README.md

 Each mower move sequentially, meaning that the second mower moves only when the first has fully performed its series of instructions.
 When a mower has finished, it give the final position and orientation.

-# Example :
+# Example:
-input file\n
+input file
-55\n
+55
 12 N GAGAGAGAA
 33 E AADAADADDA
 result
 13 N
 51 E